Cornell Computing and Information Science: Formation of the college

+The inaugural dean of the college is Kavita Bala.
+Dean Bala has been named Cornell's 17th provost.
+She will begin this role on January 1, 2025.
+Thorsten Joachims, the Jacob Gould Schurman Professor of computer science and information science, will serve as interim dean of Cornell Bowers CIS.

 Rankings

 Cornell has long had one of the top-ranked computer science programs in the nation.
 It placed in a tie for sixth overall in the U.S. News & World Report Best Colleges Rankings for 2022, with specialty rankings of third in theory, third in programming languages, tied for fifth in artificial intelligence, and twelfth in computer systems.

 Cornell ranked in a tie for thirteenth in statistics in the same 2022 rankings.